nuejs/nue/packages/nuejs.org/docs/tutorial.md

 }
 ```

-This aligns with a design system—see [design-systems.html](design-systems.html).
+This aligns with a design system — see [design-systems.html](design-systems.html).

 ### Component styles
 The blog adds specific styles in `blog.yaml`: